Urooba-Batool/Data-Structures-and-Algorithms/Array-DSA/README.md

 ---

 ## 📌 Next Step
-Once you are comfortable with arrays, move to **Linked Lists** to understand dynamic memory allocation and more flexible data storage.
+Once you are comfortable with arrays, move to **Recursion-DSA** to learn problem-solving using recursive techniques, which will help in understanding advanced concepts like divide and conquer, dynamic programming, and tree/graph traversals.

 ---